JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   against yosys cell counts, which is not the same thing as LUTs on the part you are targeting — on an FPGA, flip-flops come paired with the LUTs in front of them and are far cheaper than a cell count suggests.
 The anchor guarantee bounds the damage of a mis-ranking to a missed opportunity.
+This is no longer true unconditionally: `DEVICE_MODELS`/`SYN.py` now measure and cache real sky130 µm² per leaf (see `docs/DEVICE_MODELS_DESIGN.md`'s area section), so "area cannot be read back from the tool" has a real exception for the sky130 backend.
+AUTOFSM's own search here is untouched by that work and still ranks in abstract units — wiring it to real measured/cached µm² is future work.
 - An ARRAY-typed operand cannot be shared.
 Its operand multiplexer is an array of arrays, and `T[A][B]` currently mis-elaborates to VHDL — a bare `make_operand_mux(uint2_t[16], 4)` design fails GHDL import with "can't match